 Other stuff I saw at the Hyperpro workshop

 Bas’ 180-kilo G/S reminded me of those ISDT enduro racers from the 1970s (left) from which the Dakar desert racers took their lead.
-Bas’ G/S has a longer swing arm, possibly a one-litre motor, forks from a dirt bike, Excel rims and a mini tank behind the battery in the space the longer swing arm opened out.
-Best of all, it just look like you could take it anywhere you can manage with an XChallenge.
+His G/S has a longer swing arm, possibly a one-litre motor, forks from a dirt bike, Excel rims and a mini tank behind the battery in the space opened out by the longer swing arm.
+Best of all, it just looked like you could take it anywhere you can manage with an XChallenge.
 In 2012 he did just that, riding with Walter in Mongolia and Far Eastern Russia for five weeks.
 Walter’s pics and report start here.
 Bas is currently rebuilding Walter’s tired old Xch around an Xco donor bike.

-Bas’ g-friend Linda was also on that ride with her Xco and when she turned up at the shop I took a close look at her bike.
+Bas’ g-friend Linda was also on that Russian ride with her Xco and when she turned up at the shop I took a close look at her set up.
 All the Xs in the shop seem to be running lowered footrest plates, (left), either DIY jobbies or made by Erik.
 Seems to improve comfort despite the greater chance of rut bashing.
-I may look into a set myself as it’s easy to do.
+I may look into a set myself, as it’s easy to do.

-One thing Erik mentioned was that the flat upper face of the OE paper air filter tends to sieve desert dust slowly in as you shake along.
+One thing Erik mentioned the day earlier was that the flat upper face of the OE paper air filter tends to shake and sieve desert dust in desert areas.
 So even though paper works well, oiled foam cleaned regularly is a better way to go on this bike.

 Though my screw on side stand foot plate was just a temporary measure added to a Wunderlich order, Bas was not such a fan of these as they come loose and fall off.
 I noticed one of the bikes had done a clever DIY job (right) giving the stand extra height to cope with the taller suspension, but it seems welding, just like I did in the old days, is the best way to do it.
 I now need to position a new plate carefully so as not to foul the shock’s reservoir.

-All the chain bikes in the shop were running chain oil drippers and I concede that this is a way to go and plan to fit one in the near future.
-For a job that needs doing daily on the road a bulky can of Wurth Dry lube is just too bulky to carry around and anyway, without a centre stand, hand oiling is a pain.
+All the chain bikes in the shop were running chain oil drippers and I finally concede this is a way to go and plan to fit one in the near future.
+For a job that needs doing daily on the road, a can of Wurth Dry lube is just too bulky to carry around and anyway, without a centre stand, hand oiling is a pain.

 Among the array of fine tools in the Hyperpro shop was this Knipex adjustable spanner that uses grooves and a push button location to eliminate play, unlike those old knurled screw types.
 It looks like a very nifty general purpose too; I just ordered me the 86 05 180mm model off amazon for £34.

-Finally, talking of Steve McQueen, a customer turned up on a Triumph Scrambler 900 which was produced last year to commemorate the film’s half-centenary.
-Great looking machine like all triumph twins but when I sat on it I must say it felt horrible; seat way too wide and cheap components.
-Couldn’t see me sliding around alpine meadows on that one.
-I’ll take Bas’ elongated G/S.
+Finally, talking of Steve McQueen, a customer turned up on a Triumph Scrambler 900 similar to the McQueen Special produced last year to commemorate the film’s half-centenary.
+Great looking machine, like most Triumph twins, but heavy and when I briefly sat on it it didn’t feel right; seat way too wide.
+Couldn’t see me sliding confidentially around alpine meadows on that one.
+I’ll take a regular Bonneville or Bas’ elongated G/S.